-The points scored for team sprint results will be consistent with 11.3.1 i.e. 1st place team scores 100, 2nd place scores 80, etc.
+The points scored for team sprint results will be consistent with 12.1

 All calculations of points are to be done by Nordiq Canada, updated and posted after each race.
 A running total should be produced each day with the champion announced at the closing award ceremony.